These are the eco-friendly beauty brands to up your routine for a more sustainable 2025

 Zero Waste Week have reported that over 120 billion units of packaging are produced every year by the cosmetics industry.
 Sadly, much of this is not recyclable.
 Rather frighteningly, only 5% of the world's plastics are recycled effectively.

 Of the product packaging we can recycle, four in 10 of us don’t.
-This means aerosol cans and the cardboard boxes your face cream come in end up in landfill.
+This means aerosol cans and the cardboard boxes your face cream comes in end up in a landfill.

 ‘Invest in a bathroom recycling bin for starters.
 And choose both glass and aluminium over plastic packaging,’ says Rachelle Strauss, founder of Zero Waste Week.
 ‘Both can be recycled over and over again without loss of quality.’

-They also stand a better chance of actually being recycled.
-'75 per cent of aluminium ever made is still in circulation, thanks to it being the most cost effective material to recycle,' Strauss adds.
+They also have a better chance of actually being recycled.
+'75 per cent of aluminium ever made is still in circulation, thanks to it being the most cost-effective material to recycle,' Strauss adds.
 60 per cent of our glass bottles and jars are also currently recycled.'

 If you'd like to make a change, the Marie Claire team has put together a handy guide on how to recycle beauty products.